 1951 Cold and wet.

 1952 There was a remarkable late snowstorm.
 Most of the month had been warm and sunny, but Arctic air swept south across the country on the 27th.
-Blizzards then hit southern Britain on the 29th, giving a widespread cover several cm deep.
+Blizzards then hit southern Britain on Saturday the 29th, giving a widespread cover several cm deep.
 25 cm fell at Whipsnade (Beds.), with several cm in central London, and spreading as far north as Lincoln.
 There were 8' high drifts in the Chilterns.
 The temperature remained beneath freezing all day.
 The cold came with 70 mph gale-force easterlies.
 Villages were cut off in the SE, and buses stranded in snow in the SW.
+Buses were lost in the snow.
+The University Boat Race, which took place in a blizzard, was apparently a classic, although few spectators braved the weather.
 It then remained cold for several days, with a slow thaw in the sunny spell that followed.
-The University Boat Race, which took place in a blizzard, was apparently a classic.

 1953 Very dry and sunny.
 Dominated by a persistent anticyclone.
 It overlapped with a spell of 36 consecutive dry days in eastern England.
 Some places in the NE had no rain at all between 20 February and 26 March, and at Lowestoft there was no rain between 18 February and 25 March (although it was probably beaten by a dry spell in spring 1893).
 It was foggy at the start of the month: persistent fog for the first six days in parts of England and Wales.
 The pressure reached 1045 mbars in central England on the 10th.